cpenalozag/BusDistanceVisualization/README.md

 # NextBus Visualization

 Data visualization application built for the final exam of the web development course at Universidad de los Andes.
-The web app en
+Fixed a small bug in John Guerra's visualization code.
+The fix enables a better visualization by sorting distances in the same route by their distance.

 Check the live demo [here!](https://nextbusvis.herokuapp.com/)